top of page

 Nov – Dec

-Dry, cooler, easy to travel
+Dry, cooler, and easy to travel.

 Jan - Feb